 Fédération Tahitienne de Football organises an annual festival of football for participants from across all its territories.
 This ‘Island Festival’ of football includes the codes of football, futsal and beach soccer.
-Since its inception in 2008, the festival has grown to become the most popular football event of the territory and similarly, the most representative of its archipelagos including more than 2000 participants, 134 teams, 57% of which are represented by island players arising from its archipelagos outside the main island of Tahiti.
+Since its inception in 2008, the festival has grown to become the most popular football event of the territory and similarly, the most representative of its archipelagos including more than 2000 participants, 134 teams, 57 percent of which are represented by island players arising from its archipelagos outside the main island of Tahiti.
 This fact presents the logistical and financial challenges of assembling participants emanating from its vast territory.

 French Polynesia has an approximate total land mass of 4000 square kilometres spread across 118 islands and atolls that encompass a geographical spread of 2000km.
 This translates to massive internal costs for transportation of participants into the capital, Papeete where the festival is organised annually.